mnoonan296/talkiepi/doc/README.md

 ![Talkiepi internals](_DSF9672.jpg "Talkiepi internals")

-By default TalkiePi will run without any arguments, it will autogenerate a username and then connect to Daniel Chote's mumble server.
+By default, TalkiePi will run without any arguments, it will autogenerate a username and then connect to Daniel Chote's mumble server.
-You can change this behavior by appending commandline arguments of `-server YOUR_SERVER_ADDRESS`, `-username YOUR_USERNAME` to the ExecStart line in `/etc/systemd/system/mumble.service` once installed.
+You can change this behavior by appending command line arguments of `-server YOUR_SERVER_ADDRESS`, `-username YOUR_USERNAME` to the ExecStart line in `/etc/systemd/system/mumble.service` once installed.

-TalkiePi will also accept arguments for `-password`, `-insecure`, `-certificate` and `-channel`, all defined in `cmd/talkiepi/main.go`, if you run your own mumble server, these will be self explanatory.
+TalkiePi will also accept arguments for `-password`, `-insecure`, `-certificate` and `-channel`, all defined in `cmd/talkiepi/main.go`, if you run your own mumble server, these will be self-explanatory.

 ## Hardware Requirements
 * (1) Raspberry Pi Zero W